Gray Family of Susan J. Dorey

 William was a funeral home director in Cranford and Westfield, NJ; he owned Gray Funeral Home ("since 1897").
 The business was continued by his son Fred and by Fred Jr. The address in Westfield was 318 East Broad Street; the address in Cranford was 12 Springfield Avenue.

-He used to drive around in a big car—a Pierce Arrow and Lincoln—with a chauffeur.
+He drove around in a big car—a Pierce Arrow and Lincoln—with a chauffeur.

-William died "on a Hudson River night boat coming down from Albany" (per Jack Clirehugh).
+William died "on a Hudson River night boat coming down from Albany" (per John Clirehugh).
 The chauffeur kept driving to avoid a NY autopsy, and drove him home to Cranford, NJ.
 William probably died of a heart attack; his death was sudden and unexpected.
+The New York Times obituary of 7-30-1932 called him the Dean of Morticians of Union County, NJ.

 1. -1 Katherine Amelia TILLMAN b.
 2-23-1863 Raritan, NJ